Postman

 Specialised in:

-Any type of (quality) greeting postcards, also art reproductions.
-Probably many other articles printed by chromolithography process.
+Any type of (quality) greeting postcards, hold-to-light and mechanical cards, also art reproductions.
+Likely other articles printed by chromolithography process.

 Illustrations (from top):